Uses of Sub-sample Estimates to Reduce Errors in Stochastic Optimization Models: Conclusions

 Using sub-samples, however, can provide a more definitive test of whether a consistent set of parameters applies to (\ref{opt1}) and (\ref{clt}).
 Increasing sizes of these samples can also be used to estimate the parameters for the bounds in Theorem \ref{thm2}.
 Even if these stronger convergence properties cannot be identified, increasing sub-sample sizes may be used to test for bias and possibly establish weaker bounds such as those in (\ref{univ}).

 The advantages of sub-sample estimates appears particularly in convex optimization models when low-bias approximate optima can be obtained from samples and sub-sample averages have lower variance than those from using the full sample average approximation solutions.
-This observation indicates the possibility of using bootstrap estimates of these quantities to achieve overall confidence intervals on out-of-sample optimal values.
+This observation indicates the possibility of using bootstrap estimates of these quantities to achieve overall confidence intervals on out-of-sample optimal values, as mentioned in the introduction and the discussion of results related to bootstrapping and bagging methods.
+Investigating the construction of estimates based on these ideas more thoroughly as well as designing schemes for optimal choices of the batch number $K$ are promising areas for future research.